 To prepare for careers in human resources management, consultancy, and for executive-level positions, many HR professionals enroll in master’s degree or specialized MBA programs in the field.

-Admittance to these programs requires a minimum of an undergraduate degree, and some programs require a 3.0 undergraduate GPA as well as high scores of the GMAT exam.
+Admittance to these programs requires a minimum of an undergraduate degree, and some programs require a 3.0 undergraduate GPA, as well as high scores of the GMAT exam.
+Most programs don’t require specific undergraduate degrees, making the pursuit of a master’s degree a smart choice for career changers.

 Examples of degrees sought by Kansas’s top HR employers include: